inex/ixp-manager-docs-md/docs/features/cronjobs.md

 * * * * *    www-data    cd /path-to-your-ixp-manager && php artisan schedule:run >> /dev/null 2>&1
 ```

+You can see the [full schedule in code here](https://github.com/inex/IXP-Manager/blob/master/app/Console/Kernel.php) (look for the function `protected function schedule(Schedule $schedule)`).

 ## Tasks Referenced Elsewhere

 The following tasks are run via this mechanism and are referenced elsewhere in the documentation: